 Federal reports have shown that there is a 300 to 400 percent profit margin on power wheelchairs, whereas Medicare reimbursement does not even cover the supplier cost of many mobility scooters.

-• Medicare reimbursement for power wheelchairs was more than $650 million in 2010
+• Medicare spent more than $650 million on power wheelchairs in 2010

 • 6 out of 10 power wheelchairs are found to be medically unnecessary (2011 Office of Inspector General Report)